2311795/Maxwell-Text-Classification/Target Response/README.md

 Confusion matrices are generated for each question to visualize the performance of the model.
 The matrices help in understanding the distribution of true and predicted labels.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](license/LICENSE) file for details

 ## References